-These Guidelines apply to Network Service Providers (NSPs) who are required to undertake system strength impact assessments and calculations of system strength locational factors (SSLFs) under NER 5.3.4B (Connecting NSPs).
+These Guidelines apply to Network Service Providers (NSPs) who are required to undertake system strength impact assessments and calculations of system strength locational factors (SSLFs) and system strength quantities (SSQs) under NER 5.3.4B (Connecting NSPs).
 Connecting NSPs are required to undertake a system strength impact assessment in accordance with these Guidelines where someone (Applicant) is proposing:

-- (a) connection of a new generating system2 to which NER 5.3 or 5.3A applies, which includes embedded generating units for which there is no automatic exemption from the requirement to register as a Generator and LIBRs3; - (b) connection of a new market network service facility to which NER 5.3 or 5.3A applies; - (c) connection of a new facility of a Network User that includes an IBR, to which NER schedule 5.3 applies (Other IBR Facility); - (d) an alteration to a generating system to which NER 5.3.9(a)(2) applies; or - (e) an alteration to connected plant other than a generating system to which NER 5.3.12 applies.
+- (a) connection of a new generating system or integrated resource system to which NER 5.3 or 5.3A applies, which includes embedded generating distribution connected units for which there is no automatic exemption from the requirement to register as a Generator or Integrated Resource Provider and LIBRs; - (b) connection of a new market network service facility to which NER 5.3 or 5.3A applies; - (c) connection of a new facility of a Network User that includes an IBR, to which NER schedule 5.3 applies (Other IBR Facility); - (d) an alteration to a generating system or integrated resource system to which NER 5.3.9(a)(1)(ii) or 5.3.9(a)(2)(ii) applies; or - (e) an alteration to connected plant other than a generating system or integrated resource system to which NER 5.3.12 applies.